 - Passing drug test.

 Want to End Your Probation or Deferred Adjudication Early?
 Call Us for a Free Consultation

 Texas courts recognize that some criminal defendants who have made a mistake deserve an opportunity to redeem themselves by serving a probationary sentence rather than active jail or prison time.
 If you have met the requirements of standard probation or deferred adjudication probation as handed down by a Texas court, you may be eligible for an early discharge of the probation order.

 Contact a deferred adjudication lawyer at Minton, Bassett, Flores & Carsey, P.C. today for a confidential consultation about petitioning a judge to dismiss your community supervision/probation order.
 We can assess your case.
 If we believe you qualify for early termination of a probation order, we can file a motion for dismissal and advocate vigorously for you in court.
 We have helped many clients in similar situations.
-Contact us today to discuss how we can assist you.
+Contact us today at (512) 476-4873 or fill out our online form to discuss how we can assist you.